 Taking the first step into home educating your children can be very intimidating.
-No doubt, you will want to do as much research as you can before you take that step.
-There are many fine articles in the "Resources" section of this website that will help you to make an intelligent decision.
+No doubt, you will want to do as much research as you can before you take that step, as there are many things to consider in making this decision.

-Your first question will probably be something like, "Is homeschooling for me?"
-The exercise below will help you determine if home education is for you and, if so, help you create a vision for your homeschool adventure.
+Your first question will probably be something like, "Is home education for me?"
+The exercise below will help you determine if it is for you and, if so, will help you create a vision for your homeschool adventure.

 - Answer the following questions on paper.